 Our Indonesian company formation consultants can explain the main differences when setting up a subsidiary as a PT and PT PMA.
 Foreign company owners do not need to immigrate to Indonesia in order to open these business forms.

-Opening a subsidiary in 2024 is subject to the same steps for incorporation and registration, as already in place in recent years and as per the relevant local rules.
+Opening a subsidiary in 2026 is subject to the same steps for incorporation and registration, as already in place in recent years and as per the relevant local rules.
 Setting up the permanent establishment of a foreign company is easier with the help of a local team of experts, such as our own.
 We recommend getting in touch with us as soon as the company Board decides to open a permanent establishment in Indonesia.
+We can also help you if you want to open a subsidiary in another country, such as Sweden.
+The minimum share capital is EUR 5,620 for private companies and EUR 56,200 for public companies.

-The registration of a subsidiary company in Indonesia falls under the commercial legislation which encompassed several laws.
-The law covering the registration of a fully foreign-owned subsidiary company is the Foreign Capital Investment Law which provides for the following:
+The registration of a subsidiary company in Indonesia falls under the commercial legislation, which encompasses several laws.
+The law covering the registration of a fully foreign-owned subsidiary company is the Foreign Capital Investment Law, which provides for the following:

 Our company registration agents in Indonesia can explain all the requirements related to setting up a subsidiary in this country.